What is an experience modifier?

 Discounts

-An experience modifier constitutes either a credit or debit relevant to the amount to be paid for insurance that we call premium.
-This credit or debit is applied even before the discounts.
+An EMOD constitutes a credit or debit relevant to the amount paid for insurance that we call a premium.
+They apply this credit or debit even before the discounts.

-If a company or employer experiences loss that is costing a lot on the average than other company’s or employer’s loss experience in the same line of business, the result is a debit e-mod or surcharge on premiums.
+If a company or employer experiences a loss that costs more on average than other companies or employer’s loss experience in the same line of business.
+In that case, the result is a debit e-mod or surcharge on premiums.

-If a company’s loss experience does not cost much, the company will receive a credit e-mod on their premium.
-The same multipliers are used to determine the amount of each employer’s experience modification no matter what insurance company provides the coverage.
+If a company’s loss experience costs little, it will receive a credit e-mod on its premium.
+The same multipliers determine the amount of each employer’s experience modification, no matter what insurance company provides the coverage.
 The beauty of e-mod is that it stays with the company even if the company undergoes a transfer of ownership.

 Calculations